 Consult the UM library guide for a complete listing of available geographies and variables in the various products over the years.
-See what statistics are available in each year with this list of items on the 1790-2010 Census of Population and Housing schedules (PDF).

 - Print Census Volumes